 Deferred income taxes are provided on a liability method, whereby deferred tax assets are recognized for deductible temporary differences and operating loss and tax credit carryforwards.
 Deferred tax liabilities are recognized for taxable temporary differences, which are the differences between the reported amounts of assets and liabilities and their tax bases.
 Deferred tax assets are reduced by a valuation allowance when, in the opinion of management, it is more likely than not that some portion or all the deferred tax assets will not be realized.
 Deferred tax assets and liabilities are adjusted for the effects of changes in tax laws and rates on the date of enactment.
-On December 22, 2017, the Tax Cuts and Jobs Act of 2017 (Tax Reform Act) was signed into law making significant changes to the Internal Revenue Code.
-Changes include a reduction in the corporate tax rates, changes to operating loss carryforwards and carrybacks, and a repeal of the corporate alternative minimum tax.
-The legislation reduces the U.S. corporate income tax rates from 34% to 21%.
-As a result of the enacted law, the Company is required to revalue its deferred tax assets and liabilities at the new enacted rate.
-The Company re-measured the U.S. deferred income tax assets and liabilities balances using the new enacted tax rate (see Note 9).
-There was no income tax impact from the remeasurement due to the 100% valuation allowance on the Company's deferred tax assets.
+The Tax Reform Act was enacted December 22, 2017.
+The new legislation made significant changes to U.S. tax law including a reduction in the corporate tax rates, changes to operating loss carry-forwards and carrybacks, and a repeal of the corporate alternative minimum tax.
+The legislation reduced the U.S corporate income tax rates from 34% to 21%.
+As a result of the enacted law, the Company was required to revalue its deferred tax assets and liabilities at the new enacted rate.
+There was no income tax impact from the re-measurement due to the 100% valuation allowance on the Company's deferred tax assets.